Maxna/business-api/README.md

 ## Description

 A small business database developed in Java on Intellij that will take inputs for project services and a project description for each development project.
 The projects will also have a title that can be edited after creation.
 The home page of the app will have some information about the business as well as a list of all the projects completed.
-For each project the user should be able to view its services, and add new services if needed.
+For each project the user should be able to view its description or services, and add, update, or delete services if needed.

 ### Setup